 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-Each school within the Trust follows the guidance in Annex B of KCSIE (revised September 2019) which outlines the key responsibilities of the DSL.
+Schools follows the guidance in Annex C of KCSIE (revised September 2022) which outlines the key responsibilities of the DSL.